Marie Kendall: Personal life

-In 1895, she married singer-songwriter Stephen McCarthy, the son of Irish music hall comedian John McCarthy.
-The couple had four children; Terence, Shaun, Moya, and Pat.
+In 1895, Kendall married singer-songwriter Stephen McCarthy, the son of Irish music hall comedian John McCarthy.
+The couple had four children: Terence, Shaun, Moya, and Pat.
 As adults, Terry and Pat were a successful brother-sister dance act.
 Terry's daughter was the actress Kay Kendall.

 Death

 Marie Kendall died on 5 May 1964 in Clapham, London.
 On 25 September 2011 a commemorative blue plaque was erected to Marie Kendall by the theatre charity The Music Hall Guild of Great Britain and America at her former residence in Clapham.

 Legacy

-Kendall happened to be performing in Dublin on 16 June 1904, the fictional date of James Joyce's novel Ulysses, and a supposed poster depicting her as a "charming soubrette" becomes a minor motif in the book.
+Kendall happened to be performing in Dublin on 16 June 1904, the date on which the action of James Joyce's novel Ulysses is set, and a supposed poster depicting her as a "charming soubrette" becomes a minor motif in the book.